By David Wencer, originally published November 10, 2011

 In 1954, de Havilland sold their Downsview land to the Canadian government, relocating to a new site a few kilometres to the south, near Wilson Avenue.
 De Havilland was not entirely done with their old Downsview location, however, leasing some of their old space back from the Canadian government.

 In June of 1954, the Department of National Defence opened the new home of the RCAF’s No. 1 Supply Depot at Downsview.
-According to a 1981 publication specifically about the No. 1 Supply Depot, its role was “to provide third line (wholesale) supply services to sea, land, and air elements of the Canadian Armed Forces.
+According to a 1981 publication specifically about the Depot, its role was “to provide third line (wholesale) supply services to sea, land, and air elements of the Canadian Armed Forces.
 To accomplish this role, more than two million cubic feet of storage space is provided in addition to adequate adjacent spaces for receiving, shipping, internal handling, packaging and preservation, administration and employee facilities.”
 Structures indicates that when opened, the main depot building was one of the largest buildings in North America.

 CFB Downsview closed in 1996, prompting the process of re-purposing much of Downsview, including the original land and primary building first occupied by de Havilland in 1929.

 Since de Havilland commenced operations at Downsview, there have been many changes to the buildings on the site; identifying the precise uses of and alterations to each individual building is difficult, but not entirely impossible.